westNeighbor/blender_music_visualizer/README.md

    You can just use the original spectrum data (the `z` location) to visualize your stuff.
 I also give an preset visualizer which is basic but very nice to go.
 I would suggest the way to go is using `Geometry Nodes`, which is easy, quick and powerful.
 I will post some toturials to show some examples.

+# Be aware

+For the top Deco instancing part, when you choose `collection`, remember to check `Pick Instance` to separate all the objects in the collection.
+However, before changing back to `Object` or `Default`, you must **uncheck** `Pick Instance` first, otherwise, the object or default will not appear.

 # Tutorial
 If you need more information and knowledge about my addon, you can check my tutorial on YouTube.